 A common sign of SIBO is poor sugar and carb tolerance, so when people eat simple carbs like potato/sweet potato or fruits such as apples, they will get fairly immediate bloating/cramping/discomfort.

-Nutrient deficiencies are always present with SIBO and will usually mean low levels of iron, magnesium, zinc, calcium and vitamin B12 as well as poor absorption of protein – thereby low levels of mood enhancing amino acids.
-SIBO can also contribute to leaky gut as the bacteria damage the intestinal lining leading to all the issues described above.
+Nutrient deficiencies are always present with SIBO and will usually mean low levels of iron, magnesium, zinc, calcium and vitamin B12 as well as poor absorption of protein – thereby low levels of mood-enhancing amino acids.
+SIBO can also contribute to a leaky gut as the bacteria damage the intestinal lining leading to all the issues described above.

 “Intestinal bacterial overgrowth occurs in several pathologic conditions and may result in increased bile salt and bilirubin deconjugation in the small intestine”( Vítek, L and C. Carey, M, “New pathophysiological concepts underlying pathogenesis of pigment gallstones”, Clin Res Hepatol Gastroenterol.
 2012 April ; 36(2): 122–129)

-In the colon, the microbiome can be greatly influenced in Gilbert’s, predisposing to a growth of unfavourable species, particularly Clostridia species and Bacteroides Fragilis that process excess bilirubin.
+In the colon, the microbiome can be greatly influenced in Gilbert’s, predisposing to the growth of unfavourable species, particularly Clostridia species and Bacteroides Fragilis that process excess bilirubin.

-What we do know is that undigested starch in high carbohydrate diets and a high intake of refined sugars affects metabolism of intestinal microflora and prolongs intestinal transit time, leading to perfect conditions for gallstones to develop, especially for those with Gilbert’s.
+What we do know is that undigested starch in high carbohydrate diets and a high intake of refined sugars affects the metabolism of intestinal microflora and prolongs intestinal transit time, leading to perfect conditions for gallstones to develop, especially for those with Gilbert’s.
 (Vítek, L and C. Carey, M, “New pathophysiological concepts underlying pathogenesis of pigment gallstones”, Clin Res Hepatol Gastroenterol.
-2012 April ; 36(2): 122–129)
+2012 April; 36(2): 122–129)